robertwenner/comics/doc/social.md

 The `visibility` is optional.
 If not given, it defaults to the visibility in your account settings.
 You can override the visibility here for testing.

-The `Comic::Check::Mastodon` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.
+The `Comic::Social::Mastodon` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.
 Use the `hashtags` for general hashtags and `mastodon` for Mastodon-specific ones like mentions.